timnew/timnew.github.com/source/_posts/2011-04-27-self-registration-pattern-for-singleton-view-models-in-wpf.md

----
 layout: post
-title: "Self Registration Pattern for Singleton View Models in WPF"
+title: Self Registration Pattern for Singleton View Models in WPF
-description: ""
+tags:
+  - WPF
+  - View Model
+  - Resource
+  - XAML
+  - Singleton
+  - Pattern
-category: WPF
+categories: WPF
-tags: ["WPF", "View Model", "Resource", "XAML", "Singleton", "Pattern"]
-languages: ["csharp", "xml"]
+comments: true
+date: 2011-04-27 08:00:00
 ---
 Where to store the Singleton View Model in WPF application, there are 2 common options:

 ### Store in Resource Dictionary.